Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Erds/[Culture].md

                            their house is also a place of meetings for many lower-to-middle class artists

+- **House of Malachite Lantern** - organisation of magical research that does it on relatively small scale, but offers apprenticeship with much lower costs that University of Illusion; therefore is common destination of middle-class citizens

 ### Cultural Topics
 - [🏯 Architecture](Architecture.md)
 - [🎭 Art](Art.md)